Trier, Germany’s oldest city with an incredible Roman history and an astonishing 8 UNESCO World Heritage Sites

 1. Start at the Porta Nigra

 The Porta Nigra is an impressive 2nd-century Roman city gate.
-It’s the world’s best preserved roman city gate and Trier’s landmark.
-You can enter the gate and climb to the top for a beautiful view over the city.
+It’s the world’s best-preserved Roman city gate and Trier’s landmark.
+You can enter the gate and climb to the top for a beautiful view of the city.

 The Porta Nigra is a UNESCO World Heritage site.

 For more information: Porta Nigra prices and times